-Enriched with a mecca of natural surroundings and wildlife and it’s amazing tropical biodiversity, outdoor beaches, fascinating Aussie lifestyle, metropolitan areas and cosmopolitan fusion.
+Enriched with natural surroundings and wildlife, it’s amazing tropical biodiversity, outdoor beaches, fascinating Aussie lifestyle, metropolitan areas and cosmopolitan fusion.
 Australia is also known for its collection of natural history and diversity across the whole world.
 One such icon portraying ethnic history is the Australian Museum.

 The Australian Museum is a heritage-listed museum offering an overview of the history, land, indigenous animals and people, at William Street, College Street, Sydney, New South Wales.
 It is the oldest museum in Australia which showcases an astounding collection of items from across the Pacific region and fields of natural history and anthropology.
-It was originally known as the Colonial Museum or Sydney Museum.
-The museum was renamed in 1836 as “Australian Museum”.
-The architectural style is inspired by the Greek Revival and International Style.
+It was originally known as the Colonial Museum or Sydney Museum, renamed in 1836 as “Australian Museum”.
+The architectural style is inspired from the Greek Revival and International Style.
 The museum holds objects having scientific or historical or artistic value.

 Facts About the Australian Museum

 The Australian Museum has over 21 million natural history and cultural objects of significance to Australia, and many of these are displayed in the galleries.
 In addition to natural history, you will find cultural exhibitions which celebrate the country’s history, spirituality and diversity.
 It showcases the rich culture and history of the Country now known as Sydney City.

 The museum has hosted numerous exhibitions, one such as “Alexander the Great” which exhibited the largest collection of treasures ever to come to Australia.
 The museum hosts touring exhibitions on a regular basis.
 Other audience engagement programs include live displays to help demonstrate the behaviours and adaptations of animals, video conferencing for school children, as well as cultural heritage initiatives for youth and its native Australians.